friedev/musicli/README.md

 ```sh
 musicli --help
 ```

 ### Keybindings

 **For a full list of editor keybindings, run:**

 ```sh
 musicli --keymap
 ```

 ### Interface

-Unlike the original tracker interface of MusiCLI 1.0, MusiCLI 2.0 provides a piano roll editor that should be familiar to users of modern DAWs.
+Unlike the tracker interface of MusiCLI 1, MusiCLI 2 provides a piano roll interface that should be familiar to users of modern DAWs.

 Each line represents a different pitch, labeled with its note name on the left of the UI.
 Further left is the key you can type to enter that note while in insert mode (more on that later).